 Monetize your mobile game with flexible LiveOps strategies

-Previously, on Netmera Gaming Product Diaries #1, we have mentioned how you can take advantage of Netmera engagement & analytics platform for your mobile games in general.
-Today, we’ll go deeper and explore LiveOps, a relatively new concept in game marketing, and see how you can turn it into a monetization strategy for your games.
+Previously, on Netmera Gaming Product Diaries #1, we have mentioned how you can take advantage of Netmera’s engagement & analytics platform for your mobile games in general.
+Today, we’ll go deeper and explore LiveOps, a relatively new concept in-game marketing, and see how you can turn it into a monetization strategy for your games.
+Let’s get started.

 What is LiveOps and how does it work?

-LiveOps, abbreviation for live operations, refers to any changes, updates, or improvements made to a game without the need to release a brand new version of that game.
-So why was this needed?
+LiveOps, the abbreviation for live operations, refers to any changes, updates, or improvements made to a game without the need to release a brand-new version of that game.

 But, why was it needed in the first place?
-In the past, game developers were doing enough backend development to make the game work, but in the last 1-2 years, this situation has changed drastically.
+In the past, game developers were doing enough backend development to make the game work, but previously, in the last 1-2 years, this situation has changed drastically.
 One of the biggest reasons for this is that game developers want to make changes to the game remotely without requiring a new version as much as possible.

 There are two main reasons for such a need:

-The idea that you release a new version of the application, send it to Apple and Google Play, let them approve the application and then let my players meet with these innovations is against the concept of LiveOps.
+The idea that you release a new version of the application, send it to Apple and Google Play, let them approve the application, and then let my players meet with these innovations is against the concept of LiveOps.
 Let’s face it, it’s exhausting and sounds inhuman.
 That is why we have met the concept of LiveOps, in the simplest terms.

 Now let’s explore these crucial concepts of LiveOps in detail.